You’re Wasting Your Money If You’re Buying These 14 Things in Brand-New Condition

 At the rate new technology comes out, a used phone or laptop from five years ago probably isn’t worth the buy.
 But last year's model could be a great value without making you feel like a dinosaur.
 For instance, Apple sells certified refurbished laptops and computers with limited warranties.
 Head to a big-box store or phone carrier for a refurbished smartphone, which are usually good quality, says Shelton.
 Beware of buying used tech from companies you don’t know though.
 “It’s already an off-brand, cheaply made product,” he says.
 “If it’s been refurbished, it’s already had an issue, so there’s a pretty good chance it won’t last very long.”

 Equipment for specific sports, like skis or golf clubs, are also a good idea to pick up used, says Shelton.
 Beginners often buy the items but don’t stick with the sport, meaning the gear is still in great condition.
 And if you don’t want to be that person shelling out hundreds on a sport you or your kid doesn’t love, you won’t lose much on a used version.
 “If you find out you don’t like it, you could sell it to someone else and save money in the process,” says Shelton.
+Stop spending your money on these 8 vitamins that are a total waste of cash.

 “New cars lose considerable value as soon as they leave the dealership’s lot, so it’s always best to buy used,” says Woroch.
 Find a model that’s a year old and doesn’t have many miles for a like-new ride that costs way less.
 You can even find cars on sites like Craigslist or eBay, but don’t take the price at face value.
 Always negotiate with the seller, especially if the price is way higher than a site like TrueCar or Kelley Blue Book estimates the value as, says Woroch.
-Find out what else you should know before buying a car online.

 Thrifting your clothes can save you up to 90 percent on everything from jeans to tuxedos, says Woroch.
 Baby clothes are especially good to buy used.
 “They’re going to outgrow it so fast,” says Shelton.
 There’s a good chance the original buyers over-bought or received the outfits as gifts, so items are often like-new or even unworn.
 Low price tags make consignment shops a good way to test-run trends that you’re not sure you’ll stick with, says Shelton.
 Even if you get sick of that pair of jeans by next year, you won’t waste much money.
 Footwear is the one exception.
-Shoes tend to wear around a person’s specific foot shape, so a used pair probably won’t be too comfy, says Shelton.
+Shoes tend to wear around a person's specific foot shape, so a used pair probably won't be too comfy, says Shelton.
+These are the things you think are cheaper at Walmart, but aren't.